 Why is the Marlin Trapper 1895 my favorite

 Powerful : This Marlin 1895 packs a lot of power with a muzzle velocity over 1700 FPS and a muzzle energy of more than 3000 ft-lbs.
-It's powerful as hell and will stop a charging grizzly dead in its tracks.
+It's powerful as hell (I said AS HELL) and will stop a charging grizzly dead in its tracks.
 It's a very unforgiving rifle (to say the least).

 By the way, does this rifle look familiar to you?

 (Credits Legendary Picture and Universal Picture, Jurassic World 2015 IMDB)